 After a two hour scenic drive from Cape Town, you enter the Robertson Wine Valley.
 Robertson is traditionally known for its white wines.
 This area is amongst the largest wine producing areas, heavenly!

 Are you in for wine and chocolate pairing?
 Or dessert wine and nut pairing or maybe you prefer sparkling wine with meat?
 Van Loveren has many tasting choices which makes this place rather interesting.
-I had had lunch at their restaurant beforehand, so I went for a wine tasting which included four wines for 20 rand (1,50 euro).
-Try the Cape Ruby Port, perfect for a dessert wine.
+I had had lunch at their restaurant beforehand, so I went for a wine tasting which included four lovely wines.
+Try the Cape Ruby Port, perfect for a dessert wine!

 De Wetshof specialises in white wines with the emphasis on Chardonnay.
 Each vineyard of De Wetshof is planted on site-specific soils.
 The plant materials used give the wine specific flavours.
 After tasting eight of their wines I came to the conclusion that they were the best Chardonnay’s I’ve had in my life!
 They export to 31 countries around the globe, so if you come across them, get the Limestone Hill Chardonnay, cheers!

 If you continue on the wine route in the Robertson Valley it will lead you to the small town of Bonnievale, alongside the Breede River.
 This was the end of my wine tour and to celebrate this amazing week I decided not only to taste the wine at a vineyard, but to stay over at one too!